ADHD | ADD - Part 1 Understanding Attention Deficit Hyperactivity Disorder

 ADHD is a common behavioral disorder that affects an estimated 8% to 10% of school-age children.
 Boys are about three times more likely than girls to be diagnosed with it, though it's not yet understood why.

 In this video, I suggest many natural solutions for helping children and adults with ADHD symptoms.
-Generally speaking, naturopath doctors suggest half the dosage amounts below for children10 mg a day Lithium Orotate a day
+Generally speaking, naturopath doctors suggest the dosage amounts below for children:

-John Gray’s Mars Venus Superfoods shake twice daily (men’s or women’s)
+John Gray’s Mars Venus Super Foods Shake once a day (men’s or women’s)

 These are amounts for the average child, 75-90 pounds.
-Some children may need both to feel improvements.
-Double dosages for adults over 120 pounds.
+Cut dosage in half for children under 75 pounds.
+Double dosages for adults over 100 pounds.

 ADHD | ADD - Part 2 - Helping Attention Deficit Hyperactivity Disorder ADHD | ADD for Women and Girls